 You should be put in contact with a specialist cardiac nurse, who will be able to talk to you about your baby’s diagnosis and treatment.
 They are there to offer support and information to you and your family.
 They may be able to arrange for you to visit your specialist unit before your baby is admitted for surgery (should they need it).
 They will be able to explain the different health professionals who will help treat your baby, and what their roles are.

-Tiny Tickers have produced a ‘New Diagnosis Booklet’ that gives you an overview of what to expect and the advice that parents, who have been through something similar, would like to give you.
+Tiny Tickers has produced a booklet that gives you an overview of what to expect and the advice that parents, who have been through something similar, would like to give you.
+This forms part of our family support pack.
 Order yours today.

 We have great links with other charities and services who offer support and counselling, and advice regarding specific heart conditions.
 Get in touch via firstname.lastname@example.org if we can help, and see our links page for some useful contact details.